Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Karen Hartvig-Nielsen says a couple of years ago
+Karen Hartvig-Nielsen says 3 years ago

 Thank you for your comments, David.
 I found them after I commented for the second time….same problem.
 In regards to CBD, I grow my own organic marijuana and use a popular recipe for making CBD caps.
 I have been able to discontinue my sleeping medication, a rarely used muscle relaxer, and at least one less Hydrocodone per day.
 It is also relaxing.
 I read reports that a good quality CBD requires a tiny amount of THC in order to work its best, so don’t cook all the THC out of your coconut oil/marijuana mix.
 It’s your medicine, so make it to the strength you prefer.
 CBD was recommended to my son by the Canadian Multiple Sclerosis Society.
 They also supplied the recipe.
 He let me try his capsules and we both celebrated a serious reduction in pain meds AND an improvement in quality of life.